 Initially inspired by the ingenious assembly line methods introduced by Ford Motor Company, lean manufacturing’s goal was process optimization across the manufacturing floor.
 This methodology was centered around “Continuous Improvement” and encouraged practitioners to:

 - keep inventory at a minimum (for both raw materials and finished products waiting to be shipped)

 - minimize order queues – orders received would immediately move into fulfillment mode (the key metric was “order to ship” time)

-- maximize efficiency in the manufacturing process – improved automation that enabled goods to be produced as fast as possible (each station for operation was evaluated for inefficiencies).
+- maximize efficiency in the manufacturing process – improved automation that enabled goods to be produced as fast as possible (each station for the operation was evaluated for inefficiencies).